nodecross/nodex-docs/source/unid_platform/index.md

 This identity-first, end-to-end approach can abstract the complexity of security infrastructure and enables advanced, scalable endpoint security for connected systems.
 UNiD platform is designed to make the security infrastructure easily available to all developers, freeing you from the heavy burden of building the complex security infrastructure for each product.

+---
 ## Architecture

 ### UNiD EDGE

 _UNiD EDGE_ consists of;

-- **RoT Wrapper**: This component supports TrustZone (Arm Cortex-M) and hardware security modules (supported MCUs), making it easier for developers to build FOTA, IAM, and crypto processing in the RoT secure processing environment (SPE).
+- **RoT Wrapper**: This component supports TrustZone (Arm Cortex-M) and hardware security modules (supported MCUs), making it easier to build FOTA, IAM, and crypto processing in the RoT secure processing environment (SPE).
 - **Key Management**: This component supports the device's cryptographic key operations (create, read, update, delete) in the SPE.
 - **Device IAM**: This component supports management of device identities, credentials, and security policies for device's authentication and authorization.
 - **E2E Secure Socket**: This component supports to establish end-to-end authenticated channels with UNiD HUB for secure bi-directional communications.